swaywm/sway/README.md

 yours.
 If it's not available, check out [this wiki page](https://github.com/swaywm/sway/wiki/Unsupported-packages) for information on installation for your distributions.

-If you're interested in packaging Sway for your distribution, stop by the IRC channel or shoot an email to sir@cmpwn.com for advice.
+If you're interested in packaging sway for your distribution, stop by the IRC channel or shoot an email to sir@cmpwn.com for advice.

 ### Compiling from Source